Jason Leonard: 1998–2003

 On 15 February 2003, Jason Leonard became the first-ever forward to make 100 international appearances, when he started against France in a Six Nations clash.
 He was also the first Englishman and overall third player (after Philippe Sella and David Campese) to achieve this feat.

-In March, Jason played a key role in securing England's Grand Slam with a win over Ireland at Lansdowne Road.
+In March, Leonard played a key role in securing England's Grand Slam with a win over Ireland at Lansdowne Road.
 In August he captained England for the second time in World Cup warm-up match, crushing Wales 43–9 at the Millennium Stadium in Cardiff.
 It was Leonard's proven ability to play both loose-head and tight-head and experience which earned him a spot in England's World Cup Squad.
 During the tournament, he made appearances in all seven matches of the 2003 World Cup, including the semi-final against France where he overtook Phillipe Sella as the world's most-capped player.
 During the 2003 tournament, Leonard appeared in his second World Cup final as a second-half substitute for tight-head prop Phil Vickery, playing a vital role in reducing England's high penalty count at the scrum.
 The then coach Clive Woodward later wrote in his autobiography that Leonard's introduction was the key substitution which helped England to win the match.

 Leonard played one more match for England in the 2004 Six Nations Championship against Italy before announcing his retirement as the (then) most-capped player of all time with 114 caps for England and five for the British and Irish Lions.
+Overall, Leonard made 23 appearances for the British Lions over 3 tours including 5 test appearances without scoring any points.